-A perfect RV should act like a cozy and comfortable home while you’re on a leisurely interstate self-drive vacation with your family.
-It is supposed to give a vibe of a real house, at least.
+A perfect RV should act like a cozy and comfortable home while on a leisurely interstate self-drive vacation with your family.
+At least, it is supposed to give a vibe of a real house.

 Do you strongly feel the same thing?

-Since you should always look for comfort on the move, I am going to discuss with you the different materials that you can choose for your RV interior walls.
+Since you should always look for comfort on the move, I will discuss with you the different materials you can choose for your RV interior walls.

 Different Kinds of Materials that are Used to build RV Interior Walls